o3de/o3de.org/content/docs/userguide/rendering/svogi.md

 You can apply voxel GI through several modes\.

 **Mode 0**
 With mode 0, only opacity is voxelized\.
-The bounced light is sampled directly from shadow maps—extended to reflective shadow maps—and compute shaders are not used\.
+The bounced light is sampled directly from shadow maps-extended to reflective shadow maps-and compute shaders are not used\.
 Mode 0 has the following advantages:
 + GPU memory usage is small \(\~16 MB\)\.
 + Indirect lighting is completely dynamic; moving sun does not cause any slowdown\.